Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Proposed method

 where $M\in\mathbb{R}^{H\times W\times 3}$ is a binary mask where invalid pixels, i.e., pixels to be inpainted, are 1 and valid pixels are 0, with repeated values across the channel dimension, $X\in\mathbb{R}^{H\times W\times 3}$ is the full image, and $\odot$ is element-wise multiplication.
 We employ an encoder-decoder-based CNN architecture with gated convolutions similar to \cite{yu2019free}, additionally with residual blocks and batch normalization.
 The network output is masked with the input, yielding $X_c$ as,

-so that the network does not attempt to reconstruct the valid regions.
-We train it by minimizing the loss function $L_c$, consisting of an L1 loss, to enforce pixel-wise similarity, and the VGG loss, to enforce similarity in the feature domain, given as,
+so that the network does not attempt to reconstruct already valid regions.
+We train it by minimizing a loss function $L_c$, consisting of an L1 loss to enforce pixel-wise similarity, and a VGG loss to enforce similarity in the feature domain, given as,

 where $\phi_{i, j}$ is the $i$-th convolution layer at the $j$-th block in VGG19 \cite{simonyan15}, and $\lambda_c^{\phi}$ is a constant.